-Minister means the Minister for Local Government

-Performance statement means a statement including the results of the prescribed service outcome exercise of powers under the Act officer means the person designated by a council to be responsible for the financial management of the council

-Integrated Strategic Planning and Reporting framework means the key statutory planning and reporting documents that are required to be prepared by councils to support strategic decision making and ensure accountability to local communities in the performance of functions and

-Principal accounting

-Regulations means the Local Government (Planning and Reporting) Regulations 2020 means a report containing a description of the operations of the council during the financial year and included in the annual report means assets designed for a specific limited purpose.
-Specialised assets include buildings such as schools, hospitals, court houses, emergency services buildings (police, fire, ambulance and emergency services), specialised buildings to house infrastructure (pump stations, etc.), some heritage properties and most infrastructure assets ten years required to achieve the Council Plan and other strategic plans of Council.
-The Financial Plan defines the broad fiscal boundaries for the Council Plan, Asset Plan, other subordinate policies and strategies and budgets processes
+Minister means the Minister for Local Government Performance statement means a statement including the results of the prescribed service outcome indicators, financial performance indicators and sustainable capacity indicators for the financial year and included in the annual report Integrated Strategic Planning and Reporting framework means the key statutory planning and reporting documents that are required to be prepared by councils to support strategic decision making and ensure accountability to local communities in the performance of functions and exercise of powers under the Act Principal accounting officer means the person designated by a council to be responsible for the financial management of the council Regulations means the Local Government (Planning and Reporting) Regulations 2020 Report of operations means a report containing a description of the operations of the council during the financial year and included in the annual report Specialised assets means assets designed for a specific limited purpose.
+Specialised assets include buildings such as schools, hospitals, court houses, emergency services buildings (police, fire, ambulance and emergency services), specialised buildings to house infrastructure (pump stations, etc.), some heritage properties and most infrastructure assets Financial Plan means a plan of the financial and non-financial resources for at least the next ten years required to achieve the Council Plan and other strategic plans of Council.
+The Financial Plan defines the broad fiscal boundaries for the Council Plan, Asset Plan, other subordinate policies and strategies and budget processes